 The settings found on this tab affect the actual structure of the control cage.
 This also provides functions that handle the stored calculations of the cloth simulation.

-With the Auto option is enabled, the Cloth engine will be linked to the maximum length of the current scene.
+If the Auto option is enabled, the Cloth engine will be linked to the maximum length of the current scene.
 In the Project Settings dialog, for example, if the Maximum frame is set to 150, the cloth engine will calculate for the entire 150 frames.

 When the Auto checkbox is disabled, the Start and Stop field will become active.
 This allows for the length of time at which the cloth engine will calculate for.